-For entities in which the Company has variable interests, the Company focuses on identifying which entity has the power to direct the activities that most significantly impact the variable interest entity's economic performance and which enterprise has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
-If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's condensed consolidated financial statement.
-During the three and nine months ended June 30, 2017, the Company had three variable interest entities, only two of which were consolidated, because it was determined that the Company was the primary beneficiary for each entity.
+For entities in which the Company has variable interests, the Company determines whether the Company is the primary beneficiary of the entity by analyzing which entity has the power to direct the activities that most significantly impact the variable interest entity's economic performance and which entity has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
+If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity are included in the Company's condensed consolidated financial statements.
+During the three months ended December 28, 2018, the Company had two variable interest entities, one of which is consolidated, because it was determined that the Company is its primary beneficiary.
+As of December 28, 2018, total assets and liabilities for the consolidated variable interest entity was \$23.7 million and \$8.3 million, respectively.